2025 West Coast Conference women's basketball tournament

-The 2025 West Coast Conference women's basketball Tournament will be the postseason women's basketball tournament for the West Coast Conference for the 2024–25 season.
-All tournament games will be played at Orleans Arena in the Las Vegas-area community of Paradise, Nevada, from March 6–11, 2025.
-The winner will receive the conference's automatic bid to the 2025 NCAA tournament.
+The 2025 West Coast Conference women's basketball Tournament was the postseason women's basketball tournament for the West Coast Conference for the 2024–25 season.
+All tournament games were played at Orleans Arena in the Las Vegas-area community of Paradise, Nevada, from March 6–11, 2025.
+The winner received the conference's automatic bid to the 2025 NCAA tournament.

 Seeds

-All 11 conference teams are scheduled to participate in the tournament.
-Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
-The tiebreakers are to operate in the following order:
+All 11 conference teams participated in the tournament.
+Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
+The tiebreakers operated in the following order: